TheLaughlyOne/fileViewer/README.md

-Run the application with viewer.jar, viewer.java has the source.
+viewer.jar is the application, viewer.java is the source file.

-It is a bad idea to use this for scanning large folders or viewing large files, the application will freeze up.
+It's a bad idea to use this for scanning large folders or viewing large files, the application will freeze up immensely and use up all your memory.